 2] Set System Path for Java

 Next, you need to set the JAVA_HOME path.
-It makes sure that any JAVA file you run can find the necessary libraries for the program.
-You can also use the command line to echo the Java path to figure out if it is correct.
+It ensures that any JAVA file you run can find the necessary libraries for the program.
+You can also use the command line to echo the Java path to determine if it is correct.

 3] Run a Java or JAR file